-Dr Bacon's research focuses upon current societal transformations across intersectionality, queer theory, non-binary and trans gender studies, dis/ability and performance art, framed through the lens phenomenological enquiry.
+Dr Bacon's research focuses upon current societal transformations across intersectionality, queer theory, non-binary and trans gender studies, dis/ability and performance art, framed through the lens of phenomenological enquiry.
 Xe advocates for the radical reimagining of traditional phenomenology and the application of a queer phenomenology in the study and making of performance and visual arts.

 • 2017 – PhD in the Phenomenology of Performance Art, Experiencing a Multiplicity of Self/s, UNIVERSITY OF BRISTOL